Prediction of dynamical systems from time-delayed measurements with self-intersections: Covering bounds

 To prove assertion~\ref{it:Y cover}, fix $x \in Y$ and consider $\alpha \in \overline{B_m} (0,1)$ and $y \in Y$ such that $\|\phi_\alpha(x) - \phi_\alpha(y)\| \leq \eps$.
 Let $y_i$ be such that $\|y-y_i\| < \eps_i$.
 Then

 Consequently,

 Therefore, by \eqref{e:matrix_form} and Lemma~\ref{lem: key_ineq_inter}

+for some $C,D>0$.
 This completes the proof of assertion~\ref{it:Y cover}.
-The statement~\ref{it:YxY cover} is proved in the same way, where instead of fixing $x \in Y$ and considering an approximation of $y$ by $y_i$, we approximate the pair $(x,y)$ by $(x_i,y_i)$.
+Assertion~\ref{it:YxY cover} is proved in the same way, where instead of fixing $x \in Y$ and considering an approximation of $y$ by $y_i$, we approximate the pair $(x,y)$ by $(x_i,y_i)$.
 We omit the details. \end{proof}

-If $Y$ is compact, we can apply Corollary~\ref{cor:crucial} to obtain the following bound.
+If $Y$ is compact, we can apply Corollary~\ref{cor:crucial} to obtain the following result.